-This document, together with the policy and guidance provided in Wavepower and the Swim Wales and Scottish Swimming Child Safeguarding/Protection Policies and Procedures sets out the principles and procedures for British Swimming, which must be followed by all World Class Programme personnel and those representing British Swimming, for example, volunteers.
+This document, together with the policy and guidance provided in the Home Nation Safeguarding policies and procedures set out the principles and procedures for British Swimming, which must be followed by all World Class Programme personnel and those representing British Swimming.

-World Class personnel and volunteers must act upon issues of concern.
-To do so anyone can contact Julian Bellan (Julian.bellan@swimming.org/07825 758 586) the safe guarding representative for World Class Diving, the relevant Home Nation Safeguarding Team, the Local Authority Children's Social Care Team or the Police Child Abuse Investigation Team.
+Everyone must act upon issues of concern.
+To do so anyone can contact Adam Clarke (adam.clarke@swimming.org / 07825 768858) the Safeguarding representative for the World Class Programmes, the relevant Home Nation Safeguarding Team, the Local Authority Children's Social Care Team or the Police Child Abuse Investigation Team.

-To meet a Duty of Care World Class Swimming personnel and volunteers must:
+To meet a Duty of Care World Class personnel and volunteers must:

-- Acknowledge and adhere to this policy in full and the policies and guidance contained therein; - Promote a safe environment as paramount in all World Class Programme activities; - Report concerns appropriately to Julian Bellan, the relevant Home Nation Child Safeguarding Team and/or the Statutory Agencies; - Promote good practice within all World Class Programme activities and ensure confidentiality is paramount; - Ensure that all those recruited to work directly with athletes have been recruited in line with best practice and in accordance with the requirements of the Disclosure and Barring Service (DBS) in England and Wales and the Protection of Vulnerable Groups Scheme (PVG) in Scotland; - Treat all those athletes within the World Class Programme with respect and dignity; - Ensure there is proper and effective communication to maintain the wellbeing of athlete's both within and external to the sport; - Recognise and adhere to the special requirements of athletes with a disability; and - Adhere to the relevant Discipline or Home Nation Code of Conduct.
+- Acknowledge and adhere to this policy in full and the policies and guidance contained therein; - Promote a safe environment as paramount in all World Class Programme activities; - Report concerns appropriately to Adam Clarke, the relevant Home Nation Child Safeguarding Team and/or the Statutory Agencies; - Promote good practice within all World Class Programme activities and ensure confidentiality is paramount; - Ensure that all those recruited to work directly with athletes have been recruited in line with best practice and in accordance with the requirements of the Disclosure and Barring Service (DBS) in England and Wales and the Protection of Vulnerable Groups Scheme (PVG) in Scotland; - Treat all those athletes within the World Class Programme with respect and dignity; - Ensure there is proper and effective communication to maintain the wellbeing of athlete's both within and external to the sport; - Recognise and adhere to the special requirements of athletes with a disability; and - Adhere to the relevant Discipline, British Swimming or Home Nation Code of Conduct.